Trane Technologies plc (TT)’s latest performance is not what we had anticipated - News Daemon

 Trane Technologies plc (NYSE: TT) Trading Performance Indicators

-You can see what Trane Technologies plc (TT) is doing with its current performance indicators.
-In the most recent quarter, the stock posted a quick ratio of 0.80.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 2.34.
-Likewise, its price to free cash flow for the trailing twelve months is 49.42.
+Trane Technologies plc (TT) is currently performing well based on its current performance indicators.
+A quick ratio of 0.80 was reported for the most recent quarter.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 2.32.
+Likewise, its price to free cash flow for the trailing twelve months is 49.01.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is 7.80, a number that is poised to hit 2.55 in the next quarter and is forecasted to reach 9.24 in one year’s time.